donetick/docs/docs/advance-settings/storage.md

 - Use dedicated credentials for Donetick.
 - Grant only the minimum permissions required.
 - Store credentials in environment variables, not in version control.
-- Enable encryption and versioning on your storage bucket if supported.
-- Use a CDN for public asset delivery when possible.

 ---